Algebraic-Programming/Spark/README.md

 manually written in the file `${ALP_SPARK_PATH}/config.conf`, as values for the variables `SPARK_HOME`, `GRB_INSTALL_PATH` and `LPF_INSTALL_PATH`.
 Other variables usually do not need changes.
+Another important setting to consider is `LPF_ENGINE`, i.e., the LPF engine to be used, by default set to `mpimsg`; this choice ensures best interoperability because it leverages whatever communication channel the MPI installation can work with, but may not guarantee best performance.
+A better alternative for performance is the `ibverbs` engine, if available within LPF.
 You may refer to the comments inside `${ALP_SPARK_PATH}/config.conf` for more details.